axelayala1988/ace/Readme.md

    7. If enabled, An ACE dashboard is built and deployed as described in `ansible/playbooks/dashboard_tasks.yaml`
    8. If enabled, an ActiveGate is installed based on `ansible/playbooks/dtactivegate_tasks.yaml`.
 This also installs all required packages.
    9. Post installation tasks are also executed, as described in `ansible/playbooks/postinstall_tasks.yaml`.
 This includes configuring `iptables` for port forwarding

+## Triggering a pipeline run
+If you installed the ace-box in `demo` mode, you can navigate to `Jenkins` and trigger the `1.
+Build` pipeline.